Hiimus/arca_bookstore/README.md

 ### Profile Page

-After registering and loggin in the user can access their own account page.
+After registering and logging in the user can access their own account page.
 This page contains their default delivery information and their order history.

 - This will be blank, since they haven't filled it out yet, but the first time they fill it out, there will be an option to save this information so that they don't need to do it again.
 From the profile page the user can update this information by clicking on the "Update Information" button.